riscv-steel/riscv-steel/docs/source/gettingstarted.md

     - The Verilog file you just created, `hello_world.v`
     - All Verilog files saved in `riscv-steel/hardware/mcu/`.
 You don't need to add the `tests` folder and its contents.
 - Create a design constraints file
-    - Assign the `clock` pin of `hello_world.v` to a clock source
+    - Assign the `clock` pin to a clock source
-    - Assign the `reset` pin of `hello_world.v` to a push-button or switch
+    - Assign the `reset` pin to a push-button or switch
-    - Assign the `uart_tx` pin to the **receiver** pin (rx) of the UART of your FPGA board
+    - Assign the `uart_tx` pin to the **receiver** pin (rx) of your FPGA board's UART
 - Run synthesis, place and route, and any other intermediate step needed to generate a bitstream for the FPGA
 - Upload the bitstream to your FPGA

 ### 5. Run the application

-The Hello World program starts running as soon as you finish uploading the bitstream.
+The program you built in step 3 will start running as soon as the EDA tool finishes uploading the bitstream to the FPGA.

-To receive the *Hello World!* message on your computer you need a serial terminal emulator like [PySerial](https://pythonhosted.org/pyserial/), which we show how to install below:
+To see the Hello World message on your computer screen you need a serial terminal emulator like [PySerial](https://pythonhosted.org/pyserial/), which we show how to install below:

-- Connect the UART of your FPGA board to your computer (if not already connected)
+- Connect the UART of the FPGA board to your computer (if not already connected)
-- Open a serial terminal emulator:
-    - To install PySerial, run `python3 -m pip install pyserial`
+- Install PySerial by running `python3 -m pip install pyserial`
-    - To open a PySerial terminal, run `python3 -m serial.tools.miniterm`
+- Open a PySerial terminal by running `python3 -m serial.tools.miniterm`
-    - PySerial will show the available serial ports, one of which the UART of your FPGA board.
+- PySerial will show the available serial ports, one of which is the UART of your FPGA.
 Choose it to connect.
-    - If you are not using PySerial, adjust the UART configuration to 9600 bauds/s, 8 data bits, no parity, no control and no stop bit
 - Press the reset button
-- You should now see the Hello World message!
+- You should now see a Hello World message!

 </br>
 </br>